akamming/WordclockV3/README.md

 - nightmode
 - plugin available for [domoticz integration](https://github.com/akamming/Domoticz-WordClock)
 - MQTT Autodiscovery for integration in Domoticz and home assistant (no need for above plugin anymore)
+- Blue correction slider to compensate for worn blue LEDs in the "het is" letters (adjustable 0-100%, scales from 1x to 5x boost)

 # WordClock V3 - PlatformIO Project